 The following unaudited financial information was prepared solely for internal use and is subjective in many respects.
 The unaudited prospective financial information reflects numerous estimates and assumptions made with respect to business, economic, market, competitive, regulatory and financial conditions and matters specific to Centrue's business, all of which are difficult to predict and many of which are beyond Centrue's control.
 The unaudited prospective financial information reflects both assumptions as to certain business decisions that are subject to change and, in many respects, subjective judgment, and thus is susceptible to multiple interpretations and periodic revisions based on actual experience and business developments.
 Neither Midland nor Centrue can give any assurance that the unaudited prospective financial information and the underlying estimates and assumptions will be realized.
-In addition, since the unaudited prospective financial information by its nature becomes less predictive with each successive year.
+In addition, since the unaudited prospective financial information covers multiple years, such information by its nature becomes less predictive with each successive year.
 Actual results may differ materially from those set forth below, and important factors that may affect actual results and cause the unaudited prospective financial information to be inaccurate include, but are not limited to, risks and uncertainties relating to Centrue's and, if the merger is completed, Midland's respective businesses, industry performance, general business and economic conditions, customer requirements, competition and adverse changes in applicable laws, regulations or rules.
 For other factors that could cause actual results to differ, please see the sections entitled "Special Note Regarding Forward-Looking Statements" and "Risk Factors."

 The unaudited prospective financial information was not prepared with a view toward public disclosure, nor was it prepared with a view toward compliance with GAAP, published guidelines of the SEC or the guidelines established by the American Institute of Certified Public Accountants for preparation and presentation of prospective financial information.
 In addition, the unaudited prospective financial information requires significant estimates and assumptions that make it inherently less comparable to the similarly titled GAAP measures in Centrue's historical GAAP financial statements.
 Neither Midland's nor Centrue's independent registered public accounting firm, nor any other independent accountants, have compiled, examined or performed any procedures with respect to the unaudited prospective financial information contained herein, nor have they expressed any opinion or any other form of assurance on such information or its achievability.
-The independent registered public accountant reports included in this prospective financial information of Centrue and should not be read to do so.
+The independent registered public accountant reports included in this prospectus and joint proxy statement relate solely to historical financial information of Midland and Centrue, as applicable.
+They do not extend to the unaudited prospective financial information of Centrue and should not be read to do